ibrahiem96/slybot/README.md

 export BOT_NAME="<bot username>" # this is the same username you registered the bot with export CHANNEL_NAME="<channel name here>" # obviously the bot can interact with any channel, but this here is the channel that it is invited to.
 ```
+3. Add any libraries you are going to use to the requirements.txt file

 ##### Running Locally (without Docker)